pnp/spfx-reference-scenarios/samples/WORLDCLOCK/README.md

 ## Known Issue

 The Teams Desktop client doesn't recognize `US/Hawaii` as a valid timezone, this does work in the web client.
+Using `US/Aleutian` will give you the same result (GMT-10).

 ## Disclaimer